East New Britain Province

 Being the capital of New Ireland, Kavieng is the only town of any size in the province, but we’re hardly talking Shanghai – the tallest construction is the telecommunication tower, and the busiest shops operate very much on Melanesian time.
-If you proceed from Kokopo, you’ll find it remarkably low-key and quiet, with few cars in the streets.
+If you proceed from Kokopo, you’ll find it remarkably quiet, with few cars in the streets.

-Walking the forlorn streets of Rabaul is like stepping into an apocalyptic film.
+Walking the forlorn streets of eastern Rabaul is like stepping into an apocalyptic film.
 On 19 September 1994 Mt Tavurvur, which looms ominously to the southeast, erupted, spewing huge amounts of ash over Rabaul and the Simpson Harbour and Karavia Bay area.
 It buried much of this once lovely city in a desert-like landscape of black and brown ash.